RaghadKhaled/TV_Script_Generation/README.md

 ---

 ## Running the project
-The whole project is located in the jupyter notebook file ``` landmark.ipynb ```, you can use the Anaconda environment to open the Jupyter Notebook and install the requirement.
+The whole project is located in the jupyter notebook file ``` dlnd_tv_script_generation ```, you can use the Anaconda environment to open the Jupyter Notebook and install the requirement.